dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 obtained by _erasing_ `P` to a type, that is, replacing `var Xj` and `var Xj extends Bj` by `Xj`.

-*Consider the mechanism which implies that `id` means `this.id` in the case where there is no declaration named `id` in scope; that mechanism applies in the body instance methods, and it applies in the body of extension methods as well.
+*Consider the mechanism which implies that `id` means `this.id` in the case where there is no declaration named `id` in scope; that mechanism applies in the body of instance methods, and it applies in the body of extension methods as well.
 This means that member accesses on `this` can be made implicitly, again just like instance methods.*

 Consider the situation where an expression `e` is used in a member access `e0` (*that is, `e0` is an instance